 The website of the highly regarded travel guide, Lonely Planet, opens with a feature on Keukenhof.
 Wikipedia has just one photograph of the Netherlands: Keukenhof.

 The history of Keukenhof, the name meaning “kitchen garden,” goes back to the 15th century.
 Countess Jacqueline of Bavaria, Jacoba van Beieren (1401-1436) gathered fruit and vegetables from the woods and dunes for the kitchen of Teylingen Castle.
 Keukenhof Castle was built in 1641, and the estate grew to an area of over 200 hectares.

 Landscape architects Jan David Zocher and his son Louis Paul Zocher, who also designed Amsterdam’s Vondelpark, redesigned the castle gardens in 1857.
 That park, in the English landscape style, still forms the basis of Keukenhof.

 In 1949 a group of 20 flower bulb exporters came up with a plan to use the estate for a permanent exhibition of spring-flowering bulbs, signaling the birth of Keukenhof as a spring park.
 The park opened its gates to the public in 1950 and was an instant success, with 236,000 visitors in the first year alone.
-In 2017 the 68th edition of Keukenhof is taking place, with Dutch Design as its theme.
-During the last 68 years, Keukenhof has grown into a world-famous attraction.
+In 2018 the 69th edition of Keukenhof is taking place, with Romance in Flowers as its theme.
+During the last 69 years, Keukenhof has grown into a world-famous attraction.